rolfen/apt-metapackage/README.md

 Export...?

-## Disclaimer
+## Disclaimer  metapackage
-If you break your system using this tool, it's on you!
+Use at your own risk.

 ## Read more
 https://help.ubuntu.com/community/MetaPackages